-The differences between book-basis and tax-basis unrealized appreciation/(depreciation) is attributable primarily to the tax deferral of losses on wash sales.
+The differences between book-basis and tax-basis unrealized appreciation/(depreciation) would be attributable primarily to the tax deferral of losses on wash sales, if applicable.

 To the extent future capital gains are offset by capital loss carryforwards, if any, such gains will not be distributed.